PaulRainsford/student-directory/README.md

 # student-directory

-This student directory script will allow youn to manage the list of students of Villains Academy
+This student directory script will allow you to manage the list of students of Villains Academy

 ## How to use